-Throw the Dog a Bone: Although she lost her older sister, her idol in life, and all her comrades from her old training squadron... as of 2003, at the beginning of humanity's counterattack, she's been appointed as the reactivated Valkyrie Squadron's B-Flight Leader, a.k.a.
+Throw the Dog a Bone: Although she lost her older sister, her idol in life, her best friend, and all her comrades from her old training squadron... as of 2003, at the beginning of humanity's counterattack, she's been appointed as the reactivated Valkyrie Squadron's B-Flight Leader, a.k.a.
 Storm Vanguard 1.

 Unknown Rival: She wants to compete with Takeru but she’s a little too unstable and not nearly good enough as a pilot.

 Call Back: His last words are almost identical to his "last words" in Meiya's Extra route.

 Heroic Sacrifice: When the XG-70d carrying Takeru, Sumika and Yashiro is getting fired on during the orbital drop, he's captaining the first shuttle that throws itself in the way of the lasers.
 Others follow in his example, enabling the XG-70d to survive reentry and deploy into the Original Hive.

 "You do not look dead to me.
 Can you still fight?"